You are here

 ARSAC Licensing has been published by Public Health England.

-CQC is working in conjunction with Department of Health and the devolved administrations on guidance for accidental and unintended exposures.
+CQC is working in conjunction with Department of Health and Social Care and the devolved administrations on guidance for accidental and unintended exposures.
 This will involve amending the MGTI guidance to fit the new definitions within the regulations.
 In the meantime, please report all accidental or unintended exposures as per your current process referring to PM77 for equipment failures and MGTI guidance for all others.

 In the first instance, please contact your local medical physics expert for advice.